on this page

 Aged Care Assessment Program

-The Aged Care Assessment Program is administered by Health.
+The Aged Care Assessment Program is administered by Health and Aged Care.
 Australian and state and territory governments work together to operate ACATs across Australia.

 Aged Care Assessment Teams